eugenetrigubapw/dotfiles/README.md

 # Dotfiles

-These are my personal dotfiles that I use on all my macOS systems.
+These are my personal dotfiles for macOS systems.

-They're managed by [GNU Stow](https://www.gnu.org/software/stow/).
-That is the tool that sets up the symlinks from the files in this repo here to where they belong in `$HOME`.
-Furthermore, included are scripts to syncing and install a Brewfile.
+All configuration files are managed using [GNU Stow](https://www.gnu.org/software/stow/), which automatically creates symlinks from this repository to the appropriate locations in your `$HOME` directory.
+The repository also includes scripts for managing and syncing your Homebrew packages via a Brewfile.

 ## Installation